firstpj/Testing-to-do-list1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to give special thanks to Microverse for the great opportunity given to me to realise my dreams.
+We want to give special thanks to Microverse for the great opportunity given to me to realize our dreams.

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://github.com/firstpj/Testing-to-do-list1./LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>